catnac/mindmate-mcp/README.md

 Can Atakan – MCP Developer
 Designed the overall MindMate concept and implemented the MCP server (tools, JSON loading, core logic).
 Set up containerization (Dockerfile, requirements), built and pushed the Docker image to Docker Hub, and verified container execution.

+Tiziano Visconti – Data & Content Designer
+Created and curated the wellness content in quotes.json, activities.json, and prompts.json, including emotion categories and tone.